BOO International Film Festival | 3–9 November 2025, Prague

 Sasha Prokopenko

-Festival dramaturg, film curator and translator based in Kiev, Ukraine.
-For the last four years she has been the head of the programming section at the Kiev International Short Film Festival.
+Sasha Prokopenko is a festival programmer, film curator and translator based in Kyiv, Ukraine.
+She has been a Head of Programming at the Kyiv International Short Film Festival for the past four years.
 Sasha has participated in several film festivals as a curator and jury member.
-She also works with the Molodist International Film Festival in Kiev and Ukraine's first LGBTQIA+ film festival Sunny Bunny.
-Since 2016 she has been working at KyivMusicFilm, an independent film distribution company that distributes films about art, music and culture.
-Among others, Sasha has worked at 100 Films in 100 Minutes (2017-2022), INTRO Film Festival about music and culture (2018-2023) and Kino Susidiv International Film Festival in Uzhhorod, Transcarpathia (2022-2023).
+She also collaborates with the Molodist Kyiv International Film Festival and the first Ukrainian LGBTQIA+ film festival, Sunny Bunny.
+Since 2016, she has worked at the independent film distribution company, KyivMusicFilm, which distributes films on art, music and culture.
+Amongst other projects, Sasha has worked at the 100 Films in 100 Minutes festival (2017–2022), INTRO film festival about music and culture (2018–2023), and Kino Susidiv, the international film festival in Uzhhorod, Zakarpattia (2022–2023).

 Gaia Meucci-Astley